hyperledger/indy-hipe/text/0156-rich-schema-cred-def/README.md

     - `signatureType` (string):  Type of the ZKP signature. `CL` (Camenisch-Lysyanskaya) is the only supported type now.
     - `mapping` (string):  An `id` of the corresponding Mapping
     - `schema` (string): An `id` of the corresponding Rich Schema.
 The `mapping` must reference the same Schema.
-    - `publicKeys` (dict): Issuer's public keys.
+    - `publicKey` (dict): Issuer's public keys.
 Consists ot primary and revocation keys.
         - `primary` (dict): primary key
         - `revocation` (dict, optional): revocation key